imasharanasinghe/Phishing-Detection---AI/README.md

 ### Model Training

-The system includes a baseline Logistic Regression model trained on synthetic data.
+A baseline Logistic Regression model that was trained on synthetic data is part of the system.
 For production:

 1. Collect labeled phishing/legitimate emails
 2. Train XGBoost model with real data